giovannabbottino/notebook/_docs/data_structure/hash.md

 }
 ```

-This way, could work, but in case of collision it is not that effective.
+This way could work, but in case of collision it is not that effective.
 When do we know that happened a collision?
-Just check the position, if is not null, is not empty then is a collision.
+Just check the position, if it is not null, it is not empty then it is a collision.

 In cases of collision this example will use Double hashing.
-Create a variable attempt to store how many attempts we have made and help with the double hashin.
+Create a variable *attempt* to store how many attempts we have made and help with the double hashing.
 With this we can control how many times it will recursivelly call push, and stop when it has reached the capacity of the hash table.

 ```c
 int attempt = 0;